 Juxtaposing is not just for the visual realm — it can also be used in situations and descriptions in writing.
 For example, the actions of an extremely hyper character in a book can be juxtaposed with a chilled-out character.
 (An extreme version of this is called a “foil.”)

-Now, let’s begin our journey around the world to explore the many forms of juxtaposition that exist.
+Now, let’s begin our journey around the world to explore the many forms of juxtaposition examples that exist.
 Being able to spot them will enhance your appreciation of your surroundings — and can also improve our photography and art!

 Juxtapose for Better Photos and Art